- Brand name

 - yellowing of the skin and eyes (jaundice)

-- kidney problems or function disorders, including kidney failure
+- kidney problems, including kidney failure

 - diarrhoea, especially bloody diarrhoea